yamchabot/semfora-engine/docs/plan.md

 - Identify bottlenecks, add caching where needed

 **Priority 10: Agent Consumption Specification**
-- Create formal documentation for AI agents on how to use mcp-diff
+- Create formal documentation for AI agents on how to use semfora-mcp
 - Document all input formats, options, and CLI/MCP invocation patterns
 - Define output interpretation guide (what each field means, how to reason about it)
 - Provide decision trees for common agent tasks